FAAAAT/Socks5Listener/README.md

 ## How to use?

   Suppose you have a vps and a local machine.
 You want to do something awesome but your local machine do not have a public IP address and your vps sucks.
-Then you can deploy this project and [ssocks](https://sourceforge.net/projects/ssocks/) in your vps and local machine.
+Then you can deploy this project and [ssocks](https://sourceforge.net/projects/ssocks/)/[ssocks for windows](https://github.com/tostercx/ssocks) (in the project you can find windows version also) in your vps and local machine.
 Link them and enjoy!

   1. Deploy rcsocks in your vps.
 Argument -p specified the port that Socks5Listener will connect to. -l specified the port that rssocks will relay to;